Frequently Asked Questions

 Does the type of curing light I use make a difference?
 The LED light I use cures really fast.
 In fact, it cures a lot faster than the older curing light I used.

 The newest curing lights are much faster than the older ones because they are as much as 25 times as intense.
 The speed and intensity make the light MUCH more damaging to your eyes if you look at the light or catch glimpses as you try to look away.
-See our research articles for more information.
+See the research articles at ergocept.com for more information.

 How do I know The Orbiter filters the blue light from my CLU?